shanima333/docker_httpd_simple/README.md

-# Ansible playbook to install docker and create an httpd container
+# Ansible playbook to install docker and create an httpd container - 3 different ways

 Playbook to :
 - Install docker service on ubuntu